A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Likelihood construction

-Hence, for full observation, we simply use the interval $[a_i, a_i]$ notation which implies $[a_i, a_i+\epsilon]$ with the limit as $\epsilon\to0$.
-All kinds of data considered in this paper can be denoted by the interval-data form without the indicator variable, $\delta_i$.
+Thus, in the case where all the lifetimes are fully observed, we simply use the interval $[a_i, a_i]$ notation which implies $[a_i, a_i+\epsilon]$ with the limit as $\epsilon\to0^{+}$.
+Using this result, all the data points considered in this paper can be viewed as data points in interval-data form without requiring the use of the indicator variable $\delta_i$.

 For notational convenience, we let $z_1=y_1, \ldots, z_m=y_m$.
-Then the complete-data likelihood function corresponding to (\ref{EQ:likelihood3}) becomes
+Then the complete-data likelihood function corresponding to equation~(\ref{EQ:likelihood0}) becomes